Improved Our Internet/Wi-Fi Reception In Caravan Parks And

 savvy, as the R36 needs to be "programmed" with your info,

-but there are clear instructions available, as well as
+but there are very clear instructions available, as well as

 step-by-step videos showing what needs to be done.